 Service Info: Host: RASPBERRYPI; OS: Linux; CPE: cpe:/o:linux:linux_kernel

-In this case, we not only know that this machine has certain open ports.
-It also tells us that it is a Raspberry running Raspbian (with which, for example, we could do a brute force test with a user “pi”, who is the default user), and the versions of the different ports that are listening, so that this information can be used to exploit vulnerabilities over unpatched versions, etc.
+In this case, not only do we know that this machine has certain ports open.
+It also tells us that it is a Raspberry running Raspbian (so, for example, we could do a brute force test with a “pi” user, which is the default user), and the versions of the different ports that are listening, so this information can be used to exploit vulnerabilities on unpatched versions, etc.

-By default nmap uses SYN as a polling technique.
-It is a fast and not very intrusive / detectable technique, but sometimes, but it supports a total of 12 different techniques that we can define as parameters, as we can see in the tool’s user manual.
+By default nmap uses SYN as a scanning technique.
+It is a fast and not very intrusive / detectable technique, but sometimes , but it supports a total of 12 different techniques that we can define as parameters, as we can see in the tool’s user manual.

 For example, if we want to do a scan based on UDP calls, we can make a call of the type: